nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

-For example, when comparing "Dolphins use echolocation" with "Bats navigate by sound", a bi-encoder might miss the connection due to different vocabulary, but a cross-encoder can recognize the functional similarity by processing both statements together.
+For example, when comparing "Dolphins use echolocation" with "Bats navigate by sound", a bi-encoder might miss the connection due to different vocabulary, but a cross-encoder can recognize the functional similarity by processing both statements together through cross-attention mechanisms (Reimers & Gurevych, 2019)[^8].
 This makes cross-encoders particularly valuable for verifying complex semantic relationships in knowledge graphs, even though their computational cost typically limits them to reranking a pre-filtered set of candidates.

 To illustrate how GraphRAG thinks about concept relationships in graph form, let's examine our animal examples: